Scattering using real-time path integrals: Computational considerations

-The initial choice of the approximating $\Omega_- := \lim_{t \to -\infty}\Omega(t)$ by $\Omega (-3)$ was determined by examining the range of the potential and width and speed of the wave packet.
-Figure 10 and 11 show the effect of increasing the time from $t=3.0$ to $t=6.0$, keeping the size of the time step $\Delta_t=.1$ constant, on the real and imaginary parts of the calculated scattering wave function.
+While the Trotter approximation requires a sufficiently small time step, an accurate approximation of the wave operators requires a sufficiently large time.
+The initial choice of the approximating $\Omega_- := \lim_{t \to -\infty}\Omega(t)$ by $\Omega (-3.0)$ was determined by examining the range of the potential and width and speed of the wave packet.
+Graphical methods indicated that the incident wave packed was still in the asymptotic region at $t=-3$.
+Figure 6 shows the effect of increasing the time from $t=3.0$ to $t=6.0$, keeping the size of the time step $\Delta_t=0.1$ constant, on the real and imaginary parts of the calculated scattering wave function.
 The plots of the wave functions for $t=-3.0$ (dashed curve) and $t=-6.0$ (dotted curve) fall on top of each other.
 This suggests that $t=3.0$ is sufficient for convergence.

-Due to the oscillating nature of the wave function, the spatial resolution of the intervals that define the cylinder sets should be sufficiently small that the wave function is effectively constant on them.
-Figures 12 and 13 show the effect of increasing the spatial resolution from 5000 intervals ($\delta_x=.01$, dashed curves) to 10000 intervals ($\delta_x=.005$, dotted curves) on the real and imaginary parts of the scattering wave function.
-In these calculations $\Delta_t=.1$, $t=3.0$ and the interval is $[-25,25]$.
+The other limit used in this formulation of the path integral is the decomposition of the volume at each time slice into sufficiently small intervals.
+The spatial resolution of the intervals that define the cylinder sets should be sufficiently small that the wave function is effectively constant on them.
+The required resolution must be small due to the oscillating nature of the wave function, Figure 7 shows the effect of increasing the spatial resolution from 5000 intervals ($\delta_x=0.01$, dashed curves) to 10000 intervals ($\delta_x=0.005$, dotted curves) on the real and imaginary parts of the scattering wave function.
+In these calculations $\Delta_t=0.1$, $t=3.0$ and the interval is $[-25.0,25.0]$.
 Again the curves for the real and imaginary part of the wave function fall on top of each other.
 This indicates that for this problem a spatial resolution $\delta_x=.01$ (5000 intervals)) is sufficient for convergence.

-While the previous plots suggest that wave functions vanish outside of the volume $[-25,25]$, it is still important to check that the results are stable with respect to increasing the active volume of the calculation.
-Figures 14 and 15 compare calculations of the real and imaginary parts of the wave function where the volume is changed from $[-25,25]$ (dotted curves) to $[-50,50]$ (dashed curves) keeping $\delta_x=.01$, $\Delta_t=.1$, and $t=3.$ Again, the calculations indicate the volume $[-25,25]$ is sufficient for convergence.
+While the previous plots suggest that wave functions vanish outside of the volume $[-25.0,25.0]$, it is still important to check that the results are stable with respect to increasing the active volume of the calculation.
+Figure 8 compares calculations of the real and imaginary parts of the wave function where the volume is changed from $[-25.0,25.0]$ (dotted curves) to $[-50.0,50.0]$ (dashed curves) keeping $\delta_x=0.01$, $\Delta_t=0.1$, and $t=3.0$ Again, the calculations indicate the volume $[-25.0,25.0]$ is sufficient for convergence.